-4. RESOURCES AND CAPABILITIES
+3. RESOURCES AND CAPABILITIES

-- EE have been engaged for effective implementation of environment policy and procedure of the company. - EE needs to be technically qualified to carry out the ESDD and ESMR - Qualified external consultants shall be deputed on case to case basis for undertaking review work.
+Environment Executive (EE) is engaged for effective implementation of environment policy and procedure of the company.

+- EE needs to be technically qualified with respect to Environmental Management for carrying out the ESDD and ESMR - Qualified external consultants shall be deputed on case to case basis for undertaking review work.
 EE will maintain a list of qualified environment consultants as applicable, who can be called upon to assist in conducting environmental reviews.

-5. TRAINING, AWARENESS AND COMPETENCE
+4. TRAINING, AWARENESS AND COMPETENCE